-reminds you that life is worth living, and there's always someone worse off than yourself.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about bringing random obscure games back into the light.
+This week, he reminds you life is worth living, and there's always someone worse off.
 If not, you can create one of them to torture into an early grave in this life simulator from Hell.

 Life is pain.
-Anyone who tells you differently never played Alter Ego.
-You know how most games are built around fantasy, high-adventure and living the life you wish you had?
-Alter Ego is like being psychoanalysed by your evil mother-in-law, who shows up out of nowhere to spend an afternoon driving you to suicide, literally drives you to the nearest cliff, and then, just when you're about to leap into the embrace of the jagged rocks below, calls over: "Wait!
-Have you thought what this will do to your parents?"
+Anyone who tells you different never played Alter Ego.
+You know how most games are built around fantasy, high-adventure, and living the life you wish you had?
+Alter Ego will drive you to suicide, take you to the nearest cliff, and then, just when you're about to leap into the embrace of the jagged rocks below, call over: "Wait!
+Have you thought what this will do to your parents?

-"Actually, never mind," she adds.
+"Actually, never mind," Alter Ego adds.
 "You were an accidental ejaculation anyway."

-As a game, Alter Ego is relatively primitive, but much like Civilization, ambitious enough in its scope to get past that.
-It does a surprisingly good job of simulating a whole life, complete with ups, downs, moral dilemmas, and situations where there aren't any easy answers.
-Your decisions mix together with your stats to decide how well you succeed in the different areas of life, while the game does its best to sabotage you with a wagging finger and an evil smirk.
+As a game Alter Ego is primitive, but much like the original Civilization, ambitious enough in its scope to get past that.
+It does a surprisingly good job simulating a whole life, complete with ups, downs, moral dilemmas, and situations where there aren't any easy answers.
+Your decisions mix with your stats to decide how well you succeed in the different areas of life, while the game does its best to sabotage you with a wagging finger and an evil smirk.
 As just one random example, take the blood drive event.
 You can simply volunteer your precious bodily fluids, but say you can't be bothered...

 You might not want to take its advice on imagination though.
 Alter Ego has... issues.